What Might Animals Look Like Thousands of Years From Now?

 Read: Are we living through climate change’s worst-case scenario?

-All of the creatures in Muriday’s imaginary field guide have evolved to take advantage of—and to some extent compensate for—human misrule.
-Rex Roach, which like its smaller forerunners has a high tolerance for radioactivity, can neutralize the radioactive particles it digests.
+All the creatures in Muriday’s imaginary field guide have evolved to take advantage of—and to some extent compensate for—human misrule.
+Rex roach, which like its smaller forerunners has a high tolerance for radioactivity, can neutralize the radioactive particles it digests.
 The clam fungus, whose ancestors lived on trees, now clusters on the surfaces of ancient landfills, where it gleans from methane gas the same elements its bracket fungus ancestors mined from wood.
 (The clam fungus prudently closes its brackets at sunrise, partly to protect its tender inner flesh from those hungry giant pigeons.)
 The mudmop sequesters heavy metals, as does the Cagoan dragon.
 The Peteybug’s name derives “from PT bug, for polymertrophic”—a synthetics feeder, it eats compact discs.
-The bloomworm, the naturalized descendant of a “genetically engineered chimera” that twenty-first-century researchers hoped would fight cancer, takes root in the cracks in buildings and sidewalks, absorbing calcium and aluminum from the cement and causing “concrete-based structures to deteriorate at an accelerated rate.”
+The bloomworm, the naturalized descendant of a “genetically engineered chimera” that 21st-century researchers hoped would fight cancer, takes root in the cracks in buildings and sidewalks, absorbing calcium and aluminum from the cement and causing “concrete-based structures to deteriorate at an accelerated rate.”

 Sheehy’s project was initially inspired by paleoanthropologist Richard Leakey’s 1995 book The Sixth Extinction (not to be confused with Elizabeth Kolbert’s 2014 book of the same name).
 “That was the first time I’d ever thought about the Earth’s five big extinction events, and that the sixth one, which might have the same sort of drama, is our fault,” Sheehy says.
 “That had a profound impact on me.”